Developing a Strong Work Ethic

 As for me, I have always endeavoured to offer the best possible service in all that I do.
 I have often taken to heart the advice in the Bible that "whatever your hand finds to do, do it with all your might."
 (Ecclesiastes 9:10)

-The first job I was ever employed to do was working as an office assistant at a small firm in downtown Nairobi in December 2006.
+The first job I was ever employed to do was working as an office boy at a small firm in downtown Nairobi in December 2006.
 I was 18 at the time and on a school holiday.
 My work entailed cleaning the firm's office, keeping an account of how money was being spent and delivering goods and messages to various places in Nairobi.
 Even though the job was deadly-dull and low-paying, I gave it my all.
 I dutifully reported to work as early as 6.00am and left at around 5.00pm in the evening, a strong work ethic that impressed my boss.

 Then in April 2007 as I was preparing to matriculate at the university in JKUAT, I landed a piano-teaching job at a small music school in Nairobi called Wynton House of Music.
 It being the second job I was employed to do, I lacked the necessary work experience to do it well.
 I taught small kids advanced knowledge beyond the scope of their understanding, was a bit afraid of asking for payment and found myself feeling shy when interacting with my fellow workmates.
 But I gave the job my best anyway for the few months I was at Wynton.